FishlandicFishy/lexicring/archival/chongqing-interpretation.md

 "我下世讀M3，D爆你條數啊"
 * Direct quote from Lit Chung
+* "I'll study M3 in my next life and absolutely differentiate your equations"

 Now hark, as we see they M1 students undergo a: *Pause* Facial and gym session!
 That is M1.
 Not about Hydrogen Mobile Cars, none
 * According to Lit, the M1 curriculum consists only of "facial and gym".
 In fact M1 covers Calculus and Statistics.